astropy/halotools/docs/getting_started.rst

 	>>> from halotools import sim_manager

-You can find an overview of this sub-package at :ref:`sim_analysis`.
+You can find an overview of this sub-package at :ref:`cat_manage`.

 Building models and making mocks